neonlabsorg/neon-evm.docs/docs/developing/integrate/middleware/the-graph.md

 comment: original item https://medium.com/neon-labs/the-graph-on-neon-evm-enabling-efficient-on-chain-dapp-data-querying-d5c73e3c6bb1 the examples repo has (out of date) full proxy local/Solana/Tracer/Indexer for Graph here https://github.com/neonlabsorg/examples/blob/main/the-graph-integration/README.md For the graph we will have separate RPC Endpoint not public
 ---

-*This page presents a high-levl overview of how to create a subgraph for The Graph and the endpoint services provided by Neon EVM.*
+*This page presents a high-level overview of how to create a subgraph for The Graph and the endpoint services provided by Neon EVM.*

 ## TL;DR